-- Pea & celery risotto
+- Pea & Celery Risotto

-- Risotto with asparagus & fennel
+- Risotto with Asparagus & Fennel

-- Beetroot risotto with thyme & goat’s cheese
+- Beetroot Risotto with Thyme & Goat’s Cheese

-You can make chicken a zillion different ways in the Instant Pot – no joke.
-But if you want the recipe to begin with, just ask Pinterest.
-This honey-bourbon chicken is popular for a reason.
+You might then want to try the chicken recipe everyone talks about on social.
+The honey-bourbon chicken from Once A Month Meals!
 It’s sticky, sweet, spicy, and juicy, pairing perfectly with a simple side of steamed veggies.
 The recipe even includes instructions on how to freeze it and make it from frozen.
 Being busy is no longer a good excuse for not cooking real food!

-- The best Instant Pot chicken breast recipes (roundup)
+- 20+ Instant Pot chicken breast recipes

-- Instant Pot butter chicken
+- Instant Pot Butter Chicken

 Everyone loves a good pasta dish.
 The best thing about the Instant Pot is its capacity to take on one-pot meals.
 Pasta has never been easier, and just because it wasn’t exactly rocket science on the stove doesn’t mean we aren’t always looking for kitchen hacks to feed the family quick.

 You can use any type of pasta you enjoy with this recipe template and experiment with different veggies, meats, and sauces.
 Either way, learning the art of pasta under pressure is a worthwhile pursuit.
 No matter how bare the fridge is, you can always scrounge up some ingredients for this!

-- Pasta with meat sauce from The Lean Green Bean
+- Pasta with Meat Sauce from The Lean Green Bean

-- Italian-style mac’n’cheese
+- Italian-style Mac’n’Cheese

-- Instant Pot vegan mac’n’cheese with artichokes
+- Instant Pot Vegan Mac’n’Cheese with Artichokes

 It makes for great leftovers to stir-fry with meats, top off with an egg, or mix with some beans for a meat-free dish.
 It can also be turned into a casserole, fishcakes or veggie burgers.
 Pretty versatile, huh?

-8. Your signature soup
+8. Your Signature Soup

 You definitely need to be whipping up some comforting, warming dishes of soup in your Instant Pot.
 Whether you like a chunky soup, soup with meats, veggie soups, or blended soups, the Instant Pot has you covered.

 It’s vegan and vegetarian-friendly, gluten-free, and loaded with nutrient-dense veggies like sweet potato and plant protein from black beans.
 The spicy tomato base is ideal for dipping tortilla chips in and cooling down with fresh lime, cilantro, and avocado for garnish.
 If you’re feeling extra crazy, add in some sour cream and cheese.

-- The BEST Instant Pot mushroom soup
+- The Best Instant Pot Soup Recipes

 - Instant Pot Zuppa Toscana

-9. Beef stroganoff
+9. Beef Stroganoff

 Beef stroganoff is an easy way to make a one-pot meal that stands alone or pairs well with rice, potatoes, pasta, or any other base you can think of.
 Warm and comforting, this highly palatable and kid-friendly meal is a great way to sneak some veggies into the mouths of picky eaters.
 This twist on a standard beef stew consists of thinly sliced beef steak, onions, mushrooms and sour cream for a rich and tasty recipe.